Understand the science behind your child’s results

 FAQ

-No. Sequencing identifies microbes present.
-Kite’s body chemistry style approach measures metabolite outputs that reflect functional activity and can be easier to translate into interventions.
+Microbiome sequencing identifies organisms present.
+Kite’s approach measures metabolic outputs, that reflect functional activity and can be easier to translate into interventions.

 Can results change quickly?